matplotlib/matplotlib/doc/devel/coding_guide.rst

 *v2.2.x*
   Maintenance branch for Matplotlib 2.2 LTS.
 Supports Python 2.7, 3.4+

-*v2.2.2-doc*
+*v2.2.N-doc*
   Documentation for the current release.
+On a patch release, this will be replaced by a properly named branch for the new release.

 We always will backport to 2.2.x